 To prepare it for cooking, snap off any woody ends (bend the spears slightly in the middle and they’ll naturally break off at the right point – this won’t be necessary, however, if your asparagus is fresh enough) and then get to work with a vegetable peeler, removing the fibrous skin from just below the flower heads, ensuring you strip every last scrap of it away.
-The skin tastes incredibly bitter; leaving it on will render it inedible.
+The skin can taste incredibly bitter; leaving it on may render it inedible.
 If you’ve bought rather a lot of white asparagus and can’t face peeling it all yourself, you can often find folk with machines at the market who’ll do it for a small fee.

 Traditional German white asparagus dishes

 At this time of year, most traditional German inns and restaurants in asparagus-growing regions offer a special menu dedicated to their favourite seasonal offering (known as a Spargelkarte).
 As well as delicately flavoured cream soups and various salads, white asparagus is often served with pancakes – shredded or whole – or boiled potatoes, cooked or cured ham and butter or Hollandaise sauce.
 But in addition to the specialty dishes, the Germans often just pop a bundle of helping of white asparagus on top of other other traditional plates of food: you’ll come across Spargel on Schnitzel, Spargel on Saumagen, Spargel on just about anything you can think of at all.
 When it comes to serving white asparagus in Germany, more is more.